osrf-migration/vrx-wiki/tutorials/SystemSetupInstall.md

     $ source /opt/ros/melodic/setup.bash
 ```

-* Launch the vrx simulation with a simple world:
+* Launch the VRX simulation with a simple world:

 ```
 #!bash